From Portland to Multnomah Falls: 5 Best Ways to Get There

 With an experienced tour guide behind the wheel, the trip proceeds to the western part of the Columbia River Gorge and a view from Crown Point.
 The tour makes several scenic stops throughout the gorge before arriving at Multnomah Falls.
 Passenger favorites include the 249-foot Latourell Falls and the unbeatable view at Vista House.

 One of the tour's last stops is Multnomah Falls.
 Passengers have 30 minutes to snap photos and crane their necks at the towering spectacle.
 The tour stops at one more waterfall, Horsetail Falls, before heading back to Portland.
-At under four hours of travel, this organized tour offers the rest of the day to explore Portland.
+At under four hours long, this organized tour leaves the rest of the day to explore Portland.

 2. From Portland to Multnomah Falls by Car

-You can drive to Multnomah Falls from Portland by hopping on Interstate 84.
+It's relatively easy to drive to Multnomah Falls from Portland by hopping on Interstate 84.
 It's approximately a 45-minute drive from the city.
-Congestion is a real issue, particularly in summer, and can add complications to an otherwise easy drive.
+But congestion is a real issue, particularly in summer, and can add complications to an otherwise easy drive.
 One of the biggest challenges is the limited amount of parking available at the falls.